by Thomas Mejtoft, PhD

 Table 1.
 Distribution of male and female respondents.

 A table (Table 1) gives a good overview of the data and is an alternative in-between in-text only and a figure.
-However, it might be seen as waste of space.
+However, it might be seen as waste of space compared to using only text.

 Alternative 3 (figure): — Might be seen as a waste of space, but not wrong.